marwan/quranwbw/src/routes/about/ABOUT.md

 - [Quran Pro](https://quran-pro.com/) for their pictures of different reciters.
 - [Flaticon](https://www.flaticon.com/uicons/) for their great range of interface icons.
 - [Quranic Universal Library (QUL)](https://qul.tarteel.ai/) for their Persian words database.

+All data used on this website belongs to their respective owners and authors.
+Permission must be obtained from them before copying any content.

 ---